kogics/kogics.github.io/_pages/kojo/about.md

   * And a lot more...

 <div class="float-right ml-3 mb-1">
-  {% include figure.html path="assets/img/kojo-drawings.png" title="kojo drawings" class="img-fluid rounded z-depth-1" width="350" zoomable="true" %}
+  {% include figure.html path="assets/img/kojo-drawings.png" class="img-fluid rounded z-depth-1" width="350" zoomable="true" %}
 </div>

 * Very importantly, in addition to essential skills, they also learn how to learn with understanding – given the opportunity to apply learned ideas to many different situations, and the exploration, discovery, and creation involved in this process.